15 Important High Emotional Intelligence Benefits

 High emotional intelligence helps you use your emotions to your advantage and understand the emotions of others.

-High EQ has proven to be a vital skill set in leadership role success.
+While emotional intelligence skills aren't the only ones needed by leaders, they have been proven to be a vital skill set in leadership role success.

 Research-Based High Emotional Intelligence (EQ) Benefits